lawun330/ROS-learning/README.md

-# ROS-learning
+# Basic ROS Learning
 I studied Robot Operating System (ROS) for the first time.
-These are my beginner scripts done in the Linux OS.
 This repository is a reflection of my learning journey.
+These are my beginner scripts done in the Linux OS.
 The catkin package for the 'turtlesim' simulation moved in circles and squares.